AdaptiveMotorControlLab/AmadeusGPT/README.md

 - *Make a new conda env: `conda create --name amadeusGPT` then run `conda activate amadeusGPT` or you can also use our supplied conda if you git cloned the repo: `conda env create -f amadesuGPT.yml` then pip install amadeusGPT once created/lauched.
 - **Git clone this repo: so please open a terminal, we recommend to download into Documents (so type `cd Documents`) and run `git clone https://github.com/AdaptiveMotorControlLab/AmadeusGPT.git` Then go into the dir (`cd AmadeusGPT`)
-- i=If you hit an error on an M1/m2 macbook with HDF5, consider running `conda install h5py` in your conda env.
+- If you hit an error during installing on an M1/M2 Macbook with installing HDF5, run `conda install h5py` in your conda env.

 ## Prior Hosted Demo: